Top 6 Reasons Why Your Zillow Home Value Is Dropping

 2. You listed the home for sale

-When you list the home for sale, Zillow starts using listing data in its algorithm to estimate your home value.
+When you list the home for sale, Zillow's algorithm starts incorporating listing data to estimate your home value.
 Listing data isn’t available for off-market homes, which is why this data affects your estimate only after you list the home for sale.

 3. Zillow is missing some facts about your house

-If Zillow doesn’t have all the information about your home, your home value estimate might be lower than it should be.
+If Zillow doesn’t have all the information about your home, your home value estimate might be lower (or higher) than it should be.
 You can try to improve your estimate by taking these steps:

 4. You set a list price